Aberdyfi: The Bells of Aberdovey

 Aberdyfi is closely linked to the legend of the submerged lost kingdom of Cantre'r Gwaelod (Lowland Hundred) beneath Cardigan Bay, and bells which, it is said, can be heard ringing beneath the water at the beach.
 The Bells of Aberdovey (Clychau Aberdyfi) is a well-known song referring to this legend.
 This song first appeared in the English opera Liberty Hall in 1785, written by Charles Dibdin, and is not thought to be a traditional folk-song as Welsh words were written by John Ceiriog Hughes, during the 19th century.

 The legend and the song have inspired local cultural projects involving bells.

 A new chime of bells was installed in September 1936 in the tower of St Peter's Church, which overlooks the harbour.
 The ten bells, tuned in the key of A flat, were specifically designed to allow the playing of The Bells of Aberdovey and are played from a mechanical carillon inside the church.

 In 2010 an art installation was commissioned from sculptor Marcus Vergette as a homage to The Bells of Aberdovey.
-The work is a bronze time-and-tide bell suspended beneath the pier which is rung by the action of water at high tide.
+The work is a bronze Time and Tide Bell suspended beneath the pier which is rung by the action of water at high tide.
 It was installed in July 2011 and is one of several such bells around the United Kingdom.

 Other

+To the east of Aberdyfi is a path from Penhelig to Picnic Island (Bryn Llestair) known as the Old Roman Road (Hen Ffordd Rufeinig).
+In reality, the path is known to have existed as early as the 19th century and the nearest known Roman structure on this side of the estuary was the fort Cefn Caer at Pennal.

 Bugail Aberdyfi (the Shepherd of Aberdovey) is a poem written by John Ceiriog Hughes which has been set to music and recorded by several singers including Bryn Terfel.

 The children's novel, Silver on the Tree, by Susan Cooper, the final book of The Dark is Rising, is largely set around Aberdyfi, with many references to local landmarks.

 The novel, Megan's Game by Tony Drury, published in 2012, contains many references to Aberdyfi, surrounding areas and the legend of The Bells of Aberdovey.